oap-project/raydp/README.md

-# Spark on Ray
+# RayDp: Distributed Data Processing on Ray

-Fuse Spark into Ray.
-(Maybe add other framework support in future, such as Flink on Ray)
+A distributed data processing tool on Ray.
+Currently, we support running Spark on Ray:

 * Support startup Spark cluster on Ray environments.
+Now, we will startup a Spark standalone cluster, this maybe replaced with running Spark Executors on Ray directly.
 * Support save Spark dataset into Ray object store.
 * Training mode based on the data preprocessed by Spark.